dgoppenheimer/mk-test/docs/user-guide/md-analysis/analysis-vmd.md

 !!! note

     Load the `*.dcd` file first.
 You may be able to load all the frames depending on the size of the trajectory file and your computer's memory.
 If you load the `*.psf` or a `*.pdb` file first, and then load the trajectory, the viewer will try to display each frame as it is loaded, which will likely lead to memory problems and a crash.
+However, the [PHY542: MD analysis with VMD tutorial](https://becksteinlab.physics.asu.edu/pages/courses/2017/PHY542/practicals/md/dynamics/visualization.html) states:
+    >You always load a topology file first and then you load the trajectory data for the system.

+    I need to check the VMD documentation to determine the correct order for loading the files into VMD.